-Now Cha Cha and Don Weller live in rural Oakley, Utah, with Buster the border collie, two cats, and five horses who are bred to cut.
-While his wife quilts, Don creates western paintings and rides and competes on the cutting horses.
-In the summers the menagerie grows to include cattle, for practice, and for training younger horses.
+Finally, Don realized he had seen all the cement and palm trees he could stand and moved to Utah.
+He and Cha Cha live in rural Oakley, Utah, with Eddie the border collie, two cats, and three horses who are bred to cut.
+Don creates western paintings and rides the cutting horses.

 Recent awards include 2020 Western Heritage Award from National Cowboy and Western Heritage Museum for Don’s memoir, Don Weller: Tracks.
 Don was also awarded Lifetime Achievement award from the Los Angeles Society of Illustrators and an Honorary Doctorate Degree from the San Francisco Academy of Art.